ubsicap/usfm/docs/linking/index.rst

     * The resource may be identified by unique id. |br| Example: ``#article-Ruth`` or ``prj:GNTSB #article-Ruth``

 :link-title: Plain text describing the remote resource such as might be shown in a tooltip.
-:link-name: A unique identifier for this content location (an anchor).
+:link-id: A unique identifier for this content location (an anchor).

 The set of URI prefixes used within a ``link-href`` attribute can be extended beyond the predefined set for USFM 3.0.
 Any user defined URI prefixes must begin with the prefix ``x-``.